ncatlab/nlab-content/pages/8/4/9/5/5948/content.md

-##A bit of history
+# Categories of factorizations
+* table of contents
+{: toc}

+## History

 In his monograph on (co-)extensions of monoids, Leech introduced a construction that had also been used for other purposes by MacLane, see [[twisted arrow category]].
 A short time later Charles Wells distributed a preprint which made the short trip from monoids to small categories with a fixed set of objects.
 This introduced the constructions below but then the subject lay fallow until work by [[Baues]] and Wirshing introduced what is now usually called [[Baues-Wirsching cohomology]].

-##Factorisation category
+Compare also [[factorization category]].

+## Definition

 The following constructions were used by Baues and Wirsching and we will more or less adapt their terminology and notation.